farewa/b-end-nc-news/README.md

 ```
 In the root folder of the project, create a `knexfile.js` and copy and paste the following

+(If you're using linux, you will need to also put in a user and password for psql)

 ```js
 // knexfile.js